 To make sense of your world, sometimes your brain takes sensory information piece by piece to build up a picture of what’s happening.
 This is called "bottom-up processing."
 More often—as demonstrated by these phenomena—your brain operates in a "top-down" manner, making assumptions and predictions based on previous knowledge.
-(For another great example, try the "Say That Again" game on The Franklin Institute’s mobile app.)
+(For another great example, try the "Say That Again" game in the Your Brain exhibit.)
 Top-down processing is much more efficient, but because each person's prior experiences are unique, it can lead people to perceive the same information in different ways.

 It’s easy to assume that everyone sees the world the way that we do, so we’re shocked when we discover such disagreement over simple sensory information like the color of a dress or the sound of a word.
 But when it comes to our thoughts and beliefs, we see much more consequential impacts of differences in top-down processing.
 As I recently discussed with decision strategist and former world poker champion Annie Duke, cognitive biases that come from relying on our preconceptions can cloud our judgment, prevent us from hearing conflicting evidence, and lead us to irrational decisions.